tock/tock/boards/raspberry_pi_pico/README.md

 $ make flash-debug
 ```

-> Note: The Makefile provides the BOOTSEL_FOLDER variable that points towards the mount point of
+> Note: The Makefile provides the `TOCK_BOOTSEL_FOLDER` variable that points towards the mount point of
 > the Pico RP2040 flash drive.
 By default, this is located in `/media/$(USER)/RP2040`.
 This might
 > be different on several systems, make sure to adjust it.